cnbbooks/lfe-casting-spels/book/part4/3-recfuncs.md

 ## Record Functions

+Let's take a quick time-out for a piblic service announcement: records are your friends!
+And they have magically created functions.
+You'll be seeing more of them, so let's get you introduced.

-As noted, for every record we define, a bunch of functions are magically created by Lisp.
+As noted, for every record we define, a bunch of functions are magically created by LFE.
 These functions let us:
  * create records of the given type
  * retreive values from the record
  * update values in a record